Sveino/Inst4CIM-KG/rdfs-improved/README.md

 We need to submit a MR to QUDT for these new QuantityKinds and Units (https://github.com/qudt/qudt-public-repo/issues/970 ) :
 - Note: `WPers` is used for two different kinds: `ActivePowerPerFrequency` and `ActivePowerChangeRate`.
-  The former is wrong: corrected to `WperHz`
+  The former is wrong: corrected to `WperHz`, and defined `cim:UnitSymbol.WperHz`.

 | QuantityKind              | Unit1              | Unit2                  |
 |---------------------------|--------------------|------------------------|
 | ActivePowerChangeRate     | W-PER-SEC          | MegaW-PER-SEC          |